Jeremiah Allen (PhD Student)

 Ashley developed chloroplast microsatellite primers for the Hawaiian endemic genus, Schiedea.
 She used these markers in conjunction with nucelar markers developed in our lab to look at issues of hybridization and gene flow within the genus.
 Ashley is now a Laboratory Manager at the College of Medicine at UC.

 Nicole was interested in the formation and effects of invasive plant species.
 Sheexamined therecent invasion of the Bradford pear and related cultivars into areas of the northeastern United States.
 Nicole moved to Arkansas where she continues to be involved local conservation organizations.

 Dr. Matthew Klooster, PhD (June, 2008)

 Matt studied several non-photosynthetic, myco-heterotrophic species within the Ericaceae, namely Indian Pipe (Monotropa uniflora), Pinesap (Monotropa hypopitys) and Sweet Pinesap (Monotropsis odorata).
 He quantified pollinator visitation and self-compatibility of each species, in an effort to understand the mechanism for gene flow within and between populations.
 He also developed microsatellite markers.
-Matt is now a professor at Centre College in KY.
+Matt is now Director of the Summer Liberal Arts Institute at Carleton College.

 David Moerlein, M.S.